Gender and Race Pay Gap Report

 Observations and Action Plan

-This year, there is a positive pay gap between men and women within GM-only employees at over +11.9%, in contrast to the overall gender pay gap which stands at 12%.
-The positive pay gap between GM men and women can be attributed to a significant increase in hourly rates for GM women in non-Care & Support operations, increasing from £19.27 in 2022 to £25.63 in 2023.
+This year, there is a pay gap between men and women within GM-only employees of 5.7%, which is lower than the overall gender pay gap which stands at 18.3%.
+This reduction of the overall pay gap can be attributed to a positive pay gap in the office department and a strong representation of non-White women in higher-paid corporate roles.

-However, it is notable that this progress is not reflected in the overall pay gap figures, as there remains large gaps of 45.3% between White and GM female employees, and 27.39% between White and GM male employees.
+However, it is notable that this progress is not reflected in the overall pay gap figures, as a significant gap of 34% remains between White and GM female employees, and 41.5% between White and GM male employees.

-We continue to monitor our Race Pay Gap and publish a Race Pay Gap report alongside the Gender Pay Gap report on an annual basis, to both meet and exceed the requirements set out in legislation.
+We continue to monitor our Race Pay Gap and publish a Race Pay Gap report alongside the Gender Pay Gap report annually, in order to both meet and exceed the requirements set out in legislation.

-Estuary will continue to campaign to attract and recruit a more diverse workforce, at all levels.
-Our recruitment platforms are used nationally and therefore we can attract a wide candidate pool geographically aligned with supporting our local communities with local jobs.
-The introduction of CV anonymisation software into the recruitment process in August 2023 has been another key step forward in improving inclusion at the start of the employee lifecycle.
+We will continue to campaign for the attraction and recruitment of a more diverse workforce at all levels.
+Our recruitment platforms are used nationally, allowing us to attract a broad candidate pool that is geographically aligned with supporting our local communities through local jobs.
+The introduction of CV anonymisation software into the recruitment process last year has been another significant step forward in enhancing inclusion at the start of the employee lifecycle.